Pasta: Early history and origins

+Spread of noodles and medieval development

+Noodles made from wheat was a prominent food in China during the Han dynasty.
+According to Françoise Sabban and Silvano Serventi in Pasta: The Story of a Universal Food, wheat-based pasta traditions had developed in China long before they became established in Europe.

+According to food historian Gil Marks in Encyclopedia of Jewish Food, European dough-based recipes were commonly baked or fried and "strips of dough" were not boiled in water before the medieval period.
+Marks wrote that noodle-making traditions spread from China along the Silk Road to Central Asia and reached Persia by the fourth or fifth century.
+In Persia, they were known as laksha, the Farsi word for "slippery".
+This food later reached Sicily and Spain through Arab influence, where noodles were known as itriya.
+Marks estimated it subsequently spread to mainland Italy sometime after the tenth century.

 Historians have noted several lexical milestones relevant to pasta, none of which changes these basic characteristics.
 For example, the works of the 2nd-century Greek physician Galen mention itrion, homogeneous compounds made of flour and water.
 The Jerusalem Talmud records that itrium, a kind of boiled dough, was common in Palestine from the 3rd to 5th centuries.
 A dictionary compiled by the 9th-century Arab physician and lexicographer Isho bar Ali defines itriyya, the Arabic cognate, as string-like shapes made of semolina and dried before cooking.

 The geographical text of Muhammad al-Idrisi, compiled for the Norman king of Sicily Roger II in 1154, mentions itriyya manufactured and exported from Norman Sicily:

 West of Termini there is a delightful settlement called Trabia [along the Sicilian coast east of Palermo].
 Its ever-flowing streams propel a number of mills.
 Here there are huge buildings in the countryside where they make vast quantities of itriyya which is exported everywhere: to Calabria, to Muslim and Christian countries.
 Very many shiploads are sent.

 One form of itriyya with a long history is lagana, which in Latin refers to thin sheets of dough, and gave rise to the Italian lasagna.